 Replacing <username> with your Windows account name.

 Another way to quickly get to your Documents folder is via your user profile folder.
-Use the User Profile variable to go to your profile folder and find all folders in your home directory.
+Use the User Profile variable in your profile folder and find all folders in your home directory.

 How to add the Documents folder on the Start menu in Windows 11

-Windows also allow users to add Documents or other personal folders to the Start menu button for ease and quick access.
+Windows also allows users to add Documents or other personal folders to the Start menu button for easy access.

 To add the Documents folder to the Start menu, use the steps below: